DonjaZero/PortToXim/README.md

 Slash command
 * "/ptx" or "/ptx group" to port to Xim as a group member (DEFAULT); Xim does not have to be "crown" or group leader
 * "/ptx friend" to port to Xim as someone on your friends list
-* "/ptx guild" to port to Xim as a guildie (member in a common guild)
+* "/ptx guild" to port to Xim as a guild member in a common guild

 Keybind

-In Controls, set the addon keybind for "Port To Xim" based on your relationship to Xim (group member, friend, and/or guildie).
+In Controls, set the addon keybind for "Port To Xim" based on your relationship to Xim (group member, friend, and/or guild member).

 ## Known issues